twolfson/twolfson.com/articles/design-for-developers.md

 # Topics not covered
 - Color theory, meaning behind colors and how they complement/constrast each other
 - Personas, creating characters to explore different use cases
-- Design process, multiple stages a designer may take while designing
+- Design process, multiple stages a designer may use while designing
     - For example: Brainstorming, sketching, wireframing, mockups, prototyping, user testing
 - Wireframes/mockups, visual documentation for an application
-- Kerning, to adjust the spacing between characters in text
+- Kerning, adjustment of spacing between text characters
 - Optimal characters per line, http://practicaltypography.com/typography-in-ten-minutes.html
 - Typography, field of design that focuses on building typefaces
 - Iconography, attachment of meaning to icons to save visual space
 - Context, design is best done in full context; be sure to include the surrounding environment in considerations/screenshots/mockups

 # Bonus: Communication
-If you feel like you are being left out and forced into unconsented decisions, then speak up.
+If you feel like you are being left out and forced into nonconsensual decisions, then speak up.

 The best design experience I had was working at Uber: